NikitaCase/UFO-Sighting-Exploration/README.md

 # UFO FINDER
-#### Aliens exist and they come to hover above US cities :alien:
+#### Aliens exist and they visit earth to hover above US cities :alien:

-## Project Introduction
+## Introduction

 This challenge uses a javascript file to allow users to filter though an array which stores UFO siting records.
-Records range from 1/1/2010 to 1/13/2010 and document sitings over the USA.
+Records range from 1/1/2010 to 1/13/2010 for sitings over the USA.

 #### Level 1